alexandrecuer/smartgrid/Themis/adding_Sonoff_DW1_Wireless_Magnetic_Door.md

 4) And power the device either via the microUSB port or via the 3V3 pin on the same programming header

 ![connection to a UART2USB cable](assets/flashing.png)

-red : 3V

-black : ground

-yellow : RX from the bridge

-orange : TX from the bridge
+wire color codes are red : 3V, black : ground, yellow : RX, orange : TX from the bridge

 You can get the firmware size with the command `esptool flash_id`
 ```